BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 # New design for the price adapter & admin roles
 To ensure highest security level for BrownFi AMM, we design an oracle price adapter to fetch price for all pools, and separate admin (setter) roles regarding various settings in the BrownFi protocol.
+Read the related BrownFi V2 tech-specifications [HERE](https://github.com/BrownFi/BrownFi-tech-docs/blob/main/BrownFi-techspecs-V2.md).

 ## Oracle price adapter
 The adapter pulls or receives asset prices from oracle, then feed to pair contracts (liquidity pools) for swaps and/or adding LP.
 By default, at least one oracle price source **MUST** be set.